-Ethical hunting means that a person is aware of and respects the hunting game, follows the law and behaves in a way that will satisfy what the society expects of a hunter.
+Ethical hunting means that a person is aware of and respects the hunting game, follows the law, and behaves in a way that will satisfy what the society expects of a hunter.
 Ethical hunters should be familiar with the places that they hunt, the wildlife that lives there, and the way that they should behave when hunting.
-It is vital that every hunter understand the principles of hunting and practices these principles when they are on the field.
+Every hunter must understand the principles of hunting and practices these principles when they are on the field.
 Practicing ethical hunting techniques while you are in the field will make sure that you get the most out of your hunting experience and will also help in securing the future of the activity.

 ✅ Video – Ethical Hunting

-For an in-depth discussion about ethical hunting, how to an ethical hunter and the rules and regulations that should be followed when hunting, you can watch the video below.
+For an in-depth discussion about ethical hunting, how to do ethical hunting, and the rules and regulations followed when hunting, you can watch the video below.

 3 Key Aspects of Ethical Hunting

 The following are the three key aspects of ethical hunting according to Game Management Authority.